Kamloops: Hockey

 Kamloops is home to the Western Hockey League's Kamloops Blazers who play at the Sandman Centre.
 Alumni of the Kamloops Blazers include Mark Recchi, Jarome Iginla, Darryl Sydor, Nolan Baumgartner, Shane Doan, Scott Niedermayer, Rudy Poeschek and Darcy Tucker (Recchi, Doan, Iginla, and Sydor are now part-owners of the club).
 Two-time champion coach Ken Hitchcock would later win the Stanley Cup with the Dallas Stars.

 On 6 February 2016, Kamloops hosted Hockey Day in Canada with Ron MacLean and Don Cherry.

+Baseball

+Kamloops is the home of the West Coast League's Kamloops NorthPaws who play at NorBrock Stadium.

 Sports tournaments

 Kamloops hosted the 1993 Canada Summer Games.
 It co-hosted (with Vancouver and Kelowna) the IIHF World Junior Championship from 26 December 2005 to 5 January 2006.
 It hosted the 2006 BC Summer Games and 2018 BC Winter Games.
 In the summer of 2008, Kamloops, and its modern facility the Tournament Capital Centre played host to the U15 boys and girls Basketball National Championship.

 Kamloops hosted the World Masters Indoor Championships in March 2010.

 Kamloops hosted the 2011 Western Canada Summer Games.

 Kamloops hosted the 2014 Tim Hortons Brier (The Canadian Men's Curling Championships).

 Kamloops hosted the 2014 edition of the 4 Nations Cup.

+Kamloops hosted the 2016 IIHF Women’s World Championship at both Sandman Centre and the MacArthur Island Sports and Event Centre.